Florune/florune-documentation/src/introduction.md

 Our vision is to build a world of **sovereign agreements**—a global environment where interactions between individuals and enterprises are trustless, efficient, and fully programmable.
 Today, peer-to-peer work—whether freelance tasks, intellectual property transfers, or complex B2B collaborations—is constrained by manual processes, ambiguous terms, and reliance on traditional institutions.

-We believe the future is one where:

-* agreements execute themselves,
-* payments follow proven milestones,
-* documents validate their own authenticity, and
-* identity is controlled by users, not platforms.

-Florune aims to make this future universal.
+Florune aims to make future universal.
 The logic of cooperation—once enforced by bureaucracy—will now be enforced by transparent, unstoppable code.

 ---